Derek-Siker/ACRE_CFx_Commodity_Price_Forecasting/README.md

     - In order to obtain Barchart-related data, please download the price risk analytics code repo at the link below and apply the instructions to get economic data (also pasted below)

-# Get Barchart economic data using price risk analytics repo: https://github.com/McK-Private/acr-price_risk_analytics/tree/develop/price_risk_analytics)
+# Get Barchart economic data using price risk analytics repo)
+Download the repo here at: https://github.com/McK-Private/acr-price_risk_analytics/tree/develop/price_risk_analytics

+Once deployed, the following in the command line:
-Execute price_risk_analytics get-economic-data --help to view the options.
+'price_risk_analytics get-economic-data --help' to view the options.

 A few example commands below:
 price_risk_analytics get-economic-data barchart C --market=CBOT --start=2019-01-01 --end=2020-01-01 --output=./data.csv